FoodStandardsAgency/register-a-food-business-front-end/docs/contribution-guidelines/adding-a-new-data-field.md

 # Adding a new data field

-To create a new data field you need create custom validation, update the UI, E2E and unit tests and then ensure it is displayed and submitted in the correct format.
+To add a new data field you must update the UI, E2E, and unit tests, create custom validation, and ensure that it is displayed and submitted in the correct format.

 ## Steps:

-1. If needed, create a custom validation function for the data field.
-For more infomation, see [validation](./validation.md)
-2. Write or update UI and E2E tests for the new page.
+1. Write or update UI and E2E tests for the new data field.
 For more information, see [Writing UI and E2E tests](./writing-ui-e2e-tests.md).
+2. If the new data field requires a new type of validation, see the [Validation](./validation.md) guide.
-3. If needed, update the unit tests for the page that the field is being added to.
+3. If there is new in-page logic for the new data field, update the unit tests for the relevant page.
 For more information, see [Writing unit tests](./writing-unit-tests.md).
 4. Add the data field to the [schema](../../src/server/services/schema.js).
-5. If needed, add the data field to the [summary table](../../src/components/SummaryTable.js) to display it back to the user upon form completion.
+5. If the new data field should be displayed on the summary table:

-6. Use the `data-transform.service.js` to do any data manipulation to the field for summary.
-For more information, see [transforming data for summary page](./transforming-data-summary-page)
+    1. If the data needs to be manipulated before it is displayed on the summary table, see [Transforming user data for the summary page](./transforming-data-summary-page.md).
+    2. Add the data field to the [SummaryTable component](../../src/components/SummaryTable.js) and add row and data field entries to the [test arrays and objects](../../src/components/SummaryTable.test.js) where necessary.

-7. Use the `data-transform.service.js` to do any data manipulation to the field for submission.
-For more information, see [transforming data for submission](./transforming-data-submission)
+6. Add the new data field to the submission data transformation function.
+For more information, see [Transforming user data for submission](./transforming-data-submission.md).